EduardoGimeno/Ingenieria-Web/README.md

  * Revisar los tipos de [amenazas](https://developers.google.com/safe-browsing/v4/reference/rest/v4/ThreatType), [plataformas](https://developers.google.com/safe-browsing/v4/reference/rest/v4/PlatformType) y [entradas](https://developers.google.com/safe-browsing/v4/reference/rest/v4/ThreatEntryType) que nos interesa analizar.
  * Ajustar comportamiento del método *checkURLs*, ¿devolver lista de URLs seguras|inseguras?
  * Si el controller se queda añadir casos error, salida correcta,...

+# Working with CSV Files

+# Work Done
+    1. We're going to use OpenCSV to open, read and write CSV files, so the first thing we should do is to add OpenCSV to build.gradle: compile "com.opencsv:opencsv:4.0"
+    2. Once we have add it, we can create the CSVController, in this case we will create it in src/main/java/urlshortener/utils/CSVController.java, in this file we are going to implement the basic operations with whom we are going to manipulate CSV files, by now, only will be a reading function that returns all the lines of the CSV path we pass  as a parameter into a List of Strings.
+    3. Create a test witch opens a CSV file witch is in a specific path and tries to read it and assert that the data readed is correct.

+    4. Implement CSV Requests.
+# TODO